 I haven’t touched any principal or interest/dividend income since I started the passive income journey in 1999.
 I’ve become an over saver during retirement, which is not bringing me joy any longer.

-The problem with over savers is there’s this irrational fear that Doom is right around the corner.
+The problem with over savers is there's this irrational fear that Doom is right around the corner.
 I mean, who would have expected a global pandemic screwing up our lives in 2020 and 2021?
 Not me!
-And then, of course, we’re back to bear markets in 2022 thanks to aggressive Fed hikes crushing the global economy.
+And then, of course, it was back to bear markets in 2022 thanks to aggressive Fed hikes crushing the global economy.

 As someone who no longer has a day job, staying paranoid is important to plan for bad things.
 For example, what if Google’s latest search algorithm changes cuts this site’s traffic in half?
 Less traffic means less income.
 What if the bull market finally stops in 2021+?
 Ah hah, it finally did.